 Create content that can be accessed and used by anyone on any device

 TLED strives to create content that is both aesthetically pleasing and accessible.
 For example, through the use of responsive web design, TLED ensures that all new websites are properly displayed whether you are using a PC, tablet or mobile phone.
 TLED supports faculty and staff in making instructional materials accessible to students with disabilities.
-If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact an Instructional Designer at your campus.
+If you are creating instructional materials such as videos, websites or documents and would like assistance, please visit the Teaching Consultations and Support page to view options.

 United States Laws: American with Disabilities Act (ADA)